binarymist/awesome-infosecnz/README.md

 # Awesome-InfoSecNZ

 A curated list of resources contributed to and used by [InfoSecNZ](https://github.com/binarymist/InfoSecNZ) for learning about, working with, and improving everyone's security.
 Don't submit unless what you're submitting is awesome.
+If in doubt, just ask, we don't bite.

 # Contributing

 1. Become a member of the [InfoSecNZ](https://github.com/binarymist/InfoSecNZ) Slack
-2. Discuss your intended change on InfoSecNZ Slack, or open a pull request and follow the guidelines [here](contributing.md).
+2. Discuss your intended change on [InfoSecNZ](https://github.com/binarymist/InfoSecNZ) Slack, or open a pull request and follow the guidelines [here](contributing.md).

 ## Table of Contents